 Article

-Severe thickening and fibrosis of the vessel walls, smooth muscle cell proliferation, and lumen occlusion were found in the placental arteries of women infected with SARS-CoV-2
+Severe vascular remodeling (including severe thickening and fibrosis of the vessel walls, smooth muscle cell proliferation, and vessel lumen occlusion) was found in the placental arteries of women infected with SARS-CoV-2 during pregnancy

 The normal vascular pattern of the placenta includes vasculogenesis and angiogenesis, which are associated with the physiological expression of vascular endothelial growth factor (VEGF).
-A recent study of markers involved in vascular damage of the placental tissue in unvaccinated women infected with SARS-CoV-2 demonstrated that expression of VEGF and the endothelial cell marker CD34 increased in the placentas of SARS-CoV-2-positive women.
-This indicates alterations, disarrangements, or remodeling of normal vasculature, associated with vascular endothelial injury and inflammation, presumably endothelitis. https://discovermednews.com/colocalization-of-sars-cov-2-spike-protein-with-markers-of-vascular-damage-and-autophagy-in-placentas/
+A recent study of markers involved in vascular damage of the placental tissue in unvaccinated women infected with SARS-CoV-2 demonstrated increased expression of VEGF and the endothelial cell marker CD34 in the placental samples of SARS-CoV-2-positive women.
+According to the authors, these findings indicate alterations, disarrangements, or remodeling of normal vasculature, associated with vascular endothelial injury and inflammation, presumably endothelitis. https://discovermednews.com/colocalization-of-sars-cov-2-spike-protein-with-markers-of-vascular-damage-and-autophagy-in-placentas/

 About the study

-The authors performed immunohistochemistry with the antibodies against α-smooth muscle actin, a marker of pericytes and myofibroblastic cells, and morphometric analysis of the placental arterial wall thickness and lumen index (the ratio of the internal vessel area to the external vessel area).
+The authors performed immunohistochemistry using the antibodies against α-smooth muscle actin, a marker of pericytes and myofibroblastic cells.
+They also performed a morphometric analysis of the thickness of the placental arterial wall and lumen index (the ratio of the internal vessel area to the external vessel area).
 All sample preparations were randomized, and the data analysis was performed in a blinded manner.

 Results

-The morphometric analysis also demonstrated a significantly smaller (5-fold) arterial lumen in women with COVID-19 than in healthy controls.
-Importantly, Masson’s trichrome staining showed not only a quantitative thickening of placental vessels in women infected with SARS-CoV-2 during pregnancy but also a fibrosis of the vessel walls.
+The morphometric analysis also demonstrated a significantly smaller (5-fold) arterial lumen in placentas of women with COVID-19 than in healthy controls.
+Importantly, Masson’s trichrome staining demonstrated not only a quantitative thickening of placental vessels in those who had COVID-19 during pregnancy but also a fibrosis of the vessel walls.

 The original figure from the article by Gychka SG, Brelidze TI, Kuchyn IL, et al. PLoS ONE, 2022.
 Vascular wall thickening in the placentas of women who contracted COVID-19 during pregnancy